hajekjiri/urlmon/README.md

 ### Authentication
 All endpoints require authentication.
 You are expected to store your access token in a header called `access-token`.

+### Sending data
+When sending data, you can either use the `application/json` or `multipart/form-data` content type.
+As for the examples below, I decided to use cURL for sending requests, send data in the `multipart/form-data` format, and use jq to pretty-print JSON responses.

 ### Returned data
 #### Success
 ```